31 Jul How to Develop Your Business Name: 10 Top Tips

 1. The Words That You Use

-Develop your business name using words that describe the company.
-This doesn’t necessarily mean your business name has to describe what you do, but it portrays a feeling you want to get across.
+Develop your company name using words that describe the company.
+This doesn’t necessarily mean your name has to describe what you do, but it portrays a feeling you want to get across.
 For example, if you are opening your own spa business you could call it ‘Oasis Spa’, the fact that the word spa is in the title tells everyone what the business is about.
 Alternately, your business name could be something like ‘Daily Retreat’ or just ‘Tranquil’, which is portraying your business vibe.

 Words evoke an emotional response.
 You can convey your message with just one word and increase interest.
 Avoid using words that may cause a negative reaction.
 Some words may have unpleasant connotations.
 If you are questioning the use of the word or words at all, go with your gut and exclude it.